 Bands often brand themselves as “collectives,” though rarely expand beyond the production and performance of music.
 The Brooklyn-based experimental dance and music group Skint is an exception, however.
 The group renders definition irrelevant, blurring the traditional roles such as “dancer” and “musician” into an amalgam that transcends traditional definition.
-Working Class reached out to the permanent members of Skint, Elizabeth Hart, Busy Ganges, Emily Powers and Jessie Gold, to discuss dance, music and the 2012 election.
+Working Class reached out to the permanent members of Skint, Elizabeth Hart, Busy Ganges, Emily Powers and Jessie Gold, to discuss dance and music.

 WC: What are you guys working on now, personally and as Skint (shows, installations, etc.)?